The Digital Omnibus changes the EU AI Act. But not in the way you think.

 When does the Digital Omnibus take effect?

-The Omnibus was adopted in June 2026 by the European Parliament (16 June) and the Council (29 June).
-The changes enter into force on the third day after publication in the Official Journal of the EU.
-Until that publication, the original text of the AI Act formally applies.
+The Omnibus was adopted in June 2026 by the European Parliament (16 June) and the Council (29 June), published in the Official Journal of the EU on 24 July 2026 and entered into force on 27 July 2026.
+The amended text of the AI Act has applied since that date.

 Rob Ummels, AIAdopt.
 AI adoption, AI literacy and practical guidance for organisations that want to use AI wisely.

 Written by Rob Ummels in collaboration with Claude (Anthropic).
-Final editorial responsibility: AIAdopt.
+Editorial responsibility: AIAdopt.

 Want to know where your organisation stands?